dakivara/pgcrud/docs/getting-started/read.md

 ## Select

-The `select` parameter is required and expects either
+The `select` parameter expects either a single expression or a sequence of expressions.

-- an expression to return a scalar.
-- a sequence of expressions to return a tuple.
-- a Pydantic model to return an instance of the model.

-### Scalar
+### Single Column

-Pass a single expression to the `select` parameter when you want to retrieve only one column.
+You use a single expression to select a specific column from a table, accompanied by an appropriate scalar type hint for the cursor.

 === "sync"

     ```python
-    from psycopg import Cursor

     import pgcrud as pg
     from pgcrud import e

     def get_author_name(
-            cursor: Cursor[str],
+            cursor: pg.Cursor,
             id_: int,
     ) -> str | None:

         return pg.get_one(
-            cursor=cursor,
+            cursor=cursor[str],
             select=e.name,
             from_=e.author,
             where=e.id == id_,